jsh/git-paleontology/talk/the-ur-git.md

 ```

 The layer below no longer has a `git.c`, but there is a `git.sh`, which fills the same niche,
 as a glance at the source will confirm.
-This confirms the log comment: `git.c` replaced `git.sh`.
+This confirms the log comment: `git.c` is just a "C implementation" of `git.sh`.

-Okay, let's try the same trick again.
+Why stop now?
+Let's try the same trick again.

 ``` bash
 $ git checkout $(git first git.sh)